trevor-moon/matlab-style-guide/README.md

 Additional background information can be found [here](#additional-background).

-## Style-Guide
+## Style Guide

-**Disclaimer:** The [style-guide][proposed-style-guide] in this project is my opinion.
+**Disclaimer:** The [style guide][proposed-style-guide] in this project is my opinion.
 However, it follows most of the content/consensus in prior documentation.

 > Briefly, most of the previously developed style guides and naming convention documents are inspired by the same 2 or 3 sources.
 >